 - Despair and depression – internal loss and deprivation

-- Identification phenomena – adopting traits, habits of deceased/adopting behavior patterns to insure that the loss/perceived loss does not occur again in the person’s environment.
-In the case of job/career security this can be taking on traits of person that is perceived as causing the loss.
-At this stage one may begin to repress certain aspects of their personality and curtail their instinct to reach and respond in relationship to their environment and world.
+- Identification phenomena – adopting traits, habits of deceased/adopting behavior patterns to ensure that the loss/perceived loss does not occur again in the person’s environment.
+In the case of job/career security, this can be taking on traits of the person perceived as causing the loss.
+At this stage, one may begin to repress certain aspects of their personality and curtail their instinct to react and respond to their environment and world.
 Withdrawal.

 - Pathological variants – delayed/prolonged/inability to grieve.
 Lack of motivation.
-The loss/perceived loss must be grieved in order to move through the cycle and restructure.
-It is at this point that many people may feel “stuck”, blocked, or feel a virtual victim of circumstance and environment.
+The loss/perceived loss must be grieved to move through the cycle and restructure.
+At this point, many people may feel “stuck,” blocked, or feel a virtual victim of circumstance and environment.
 The feeling of “why try again?”
 “It’s no use.” may prevail.

 Process of Bereavement Counseling Transitional Counseling